mkoniari/LawDiv/README.md

 # Diversifying the Legal Order

-This page is a companion for the 12th IFIP WG 12.5 International Conference and Workshops - Artificial Intelligence Applications and Innovations (AIAI 2016) paper on [Diversifying the Legal Order](http://dx.doi.org/10.1007/978-3-319-44944-9_44), written by Koniaris Marios (me), Ioannis Anagnostopoulos and Yannis Vassiliou.
+This page is a companion for the 12th International Conference and Workshops - Artificial Intelligence Applications and Innovations (AIAI 2016) paper on [Diversifying the Legal Order](http://dx.doi.org/10.1007/978-3-319-44944-9_44), written by Koniaris Marios (me), Ioannis Anagnostopoulos and Yannis Vassiliou.
 This page hosts the complete dataset, ground-truth data, queries and relevance assessments we utilize in the article.
 Our goal is to encourage progress on the diversification in legal IR.

 ## Dataset